THOMASELOVE/431-minute-2023/README.md

 ## Minute Paper Assignments for 431 in Fall 2023

 During the semester, Professor Love will set a series of ten "minute papers" which are brief surveys asking you to help us better understand how the class is going, and to let us remind you of some things.
-The first Minute Paper is due after Class 3.
 Minute Papers are always due on Wednesdays, at noon.

 After Class | due at NOON on | Link to Minute Paper Form | Link to Dr. Love's Feedback
 ----------: | :------: | :--------: | :----------: